 Leaning tower video – gravity investigation with air resistance

-This online resource is a short video about the gravity tower at Gingin near Perth which was taken from the ABC television show Catalyst.
+This online resource is a short video about the gravity tower at Gingin near Perth.

-The video shows several objects being dropped from the 45 m high tower and their acceleration due to gravity is compared.
+The video, from the ABC television show Catalyst, shows several objects being dropped from the 45 m high tower and their acceleration due to gravity is compared.

 It also demonstrates that an object with a chain attached, like a bungee cord, can actually accelerate faster than gravity.

 This is then compared to the cracking of a whip where the whipping motion accelerates the end of the whip to a speed faster than the speed of sound.